-John joined Liverpool John Moores University in January 2009 as a Senior Lecturer.
+He joined Liverpool John Moores University in January 2009 as a Senior Lecturer.
 In 2011 he became the Professional Lead for the paramedic programmes within the faculty.
-John is now Programme Manager, forming part of the management team within the School of Nursing and Allied Health.
+John is now Programme Manager, forming part of the management team within the Faculty of Health.

-John works closely with paramedic programmes in Finland and Canada, forging links for students and lecturers and developing research.
-He has led the team in developing an international paramedic programme for LJMU.
+John works closely with paramedic programmes in Finland and Canada, forging links for students and lecturers.

-John continues to practice as a clinician, completing a variety shifts as a registered paramedic.
-John is registered as a reviewer for the National Institute for Health Research.
-He is also an external expert for Bradford University and an External Examiner for Swansea University.
+Externally he is registered as a reviewer for the National Institute for Health Research.
+He is an External Examiner for London St Georges University for the Diploma, BSc and Masters programmes.
 John completes quality reviews of education and assessment within London Ambulance Service NHS Trust.

 2013, Liverpool John Moores University, United Kingdom, Masters in Research

 2012, Liverpool John Moores University, United Kingdom, BSc (Hons) Health and Social Care (Paramedic)

 External Examiner, Training and Education, London Ambulance Service NHS Trust, London, 2017 - 2021

 External Expert, School of Health, Bradford University, 2016 - 2021